Cherchies Blog

 Ingredients

-• 1 pound Italian sweet sausage, cooked and sliced
+• 1 pound sweet Italian sausage, cooked and sliced

 • 4 cups chicken broth

-• 1/2 cup yellow corn grits (We tested with Bob’s Mill Organic Corn Grits)
+• 1/2 cup yellow corn grits

-• 1/2 teaspoon (tsp.)
-Cherchies Garlic Seasoning
+• 1/2 teaspoon Cherchies Garlic Seasoning

-• Pepper to taste
+• Pepper, to taste

 • 4 ounces cream cheese, room temperature